 Tatt2Away: The New Standard of Care

 Tatt2Away puts tattoo removal into the hands of trained and certified tattoo artists.
-Unlike laser, Tatt2Away works with the body’s natural healing process to form an eschar or “dry scab” that lifts pigment out of the skin.
-When the scab is gone (14 to 21 days), so is the ink.
+Unlike laser, Tatt2Away works with the body’s natural healing process to lift pigment out of the skin.
+The treatment uses a proprietary solution to liberate the old ink from your skin, which is drawn into a special scab and removed.
+When the scab is gone (10 to 21 days), so is the ink.
 Best of all, the process is effective on all colors of ink – it’s “colorblind.”

 “With Tatt2Away, you don’t just move (ink/pigment) from the skin to other parts of your system.
 You actually remove the tattoo.
 I can’t emphasize how important that is.
 Besides taking a knife and actually excising the skin, Tatt2Away is the only true tattoo removal process with which I’m familiar.”